 Statement of Commitment - Enhance and Excel Students (Years 8-12)

-At Hampton Park Secondary College, we are we are proud of our diverse community, and through empowering and engaging students, we remain wholehearted in our pursuit of excellence.
+At Hampton Park SC, we are proud of our diverse community, and through empowering and engaging students, we remain wholehearted in our pursuit of excellence.
 We live out our values of, Respect, Learning and Working Together, every day.